 All applicants must submit their applications online.
 If you are currently deployed outside of the United States and do not have access to all of the required documents to complete your application please attempt to have a family member assist you in getting your packet together.
 If that cannot be accomplished please email APDRecruiting@austintexas.gov explaining that you are presently deployed outside of the United States so we are aware when we receive your submitted application.

-All military personnel are authorized to purchase 2 years of Austin Police Retirement at any time in order to receive additional retirement benefits.
+Military personnel may be authorized to purchase 2 years of Austin Police Retirement in order to receive additional retirement benefits.
 A full retirement is at 23 years and under this scenario former military service members may retire at 23 years but receive 25 years of retirement benefits from the Austin Police Retirement system.
 For more information on the Austin Police Department Retirement System, please visit our Benefits & Salary page.